Braids, conformal module and entropy: Historical remarks.

-The conformal module of braids and first applications of this concept to algebroid functions appeared in a line of research that was initiated by the 13$^{\rm th}$ Hilbert problem, {13$^{\rm th}$ Hilbert problem} posed by Hilbert in his famous talk on the International Congress of Mathematicians~1900.
+The conformal module of braids and first applications of this concept to families of polynomials, depending holomorphically on a parameter, appeared in a line of research that was initiated by the 13$^{\rm th}$ Hilbert problem, posed by Hilbert in his famous talk on the International Congress of Mathematicians~1900.
 Hilbert asked whether each holomorphic function in three variables can be written as finite composition of continuous functions of two variables.
-The question was answered affirmatively by Kolmogorov and Arnol'd.
+The question was answered affirmatively by Kolmogorov and Arnold.
 In the Proceedings of the Symposium \cite{PPM} devoted to ``Mathematical developments arising from Hilbert Problems'', the problem is commented as follows.

-\begin{itemize} \item[ ] ``Hilbert posed this question especially in connection with the solution of a general algebraic equation of degree~7.
+\begin{itemize} \item[ ] ``Hilbert posed this question especially in connection with the solution of a general algebraic equation of degree $7$.
 It is reasonable to presume that he formulated it in terms of continuous functions partly because he had an interest in nomography and partly because he expected a negative answer.
 Now that it is settled affirmatively, one can ask an equally fundamental, and perhaps more interesting, question with algebraic functions instead of continuous functions.'' \end{itemize}

-This latter question goes back to mathematics of 17 century.
+This latter question goes back to mathematics of the $17$-th century.
 Consider an algebraic equation of degree $n$.

 Put $a = (a_0 , \ldots , a_{n-1}) \in {\mathbb C}^n$ and consider